gzip/node-cmbn/README.md

 Several public CDNs host popular JS libs, most notably [cdnjs.com](http://www.cdnjs.com/).
 Until now there was no easy way to combo the various libs into a single URL in order to maximize performance.
-This package fills that gap by generating and serving combo URLs across the various CDNs and any other public server.
+This package fills that gap by generating and serving combo URLs across various CDNs and any other public server.

 ## Install